RF mount is the new mount from Canon that is used on their lineup of full frame mirrorless cameras.

 Eventually probably yes.
 That said, there are literally millions of EF mount cameras and lenses out there so the fact is it is a market and that market will continue to exist for a long time.
 Because EF mount lenses are so easy to adapt to RF mount there’s no reason not to pick up a cheap EF mount camera and lenses if it’s all you can afford at the moment.

 What did I do?

 When RF mount was announced I was naturally excited about it.
-Canon had been rightfully accused of not doing enough with their camera lineup in the recent past.
+Canon had been accused of not doing enough with their DSLR camera lineup in the recent past.
 But when they released the EOS R it hit the market with all the enthusiasm of a wet mop.
 Basically, people were not impressed on the whole.
 And while it was certainly a serviceable camera it was also very much a bit of a WTF moment.
 It even had some people questioning if Canon was serious about the RF mount.
 Then they released the EOS RP and people were even more confused.
-So now we had a bunch of really high-end expensive lenses, and two barely serviceable camera bodies to use those lenses with… WTF indeed!
+So now we had a bunch of really high-end expensive lenses, and two camera bodies with decidedly amateur level controls and performance to use those lenses with… *confused stares*

 Whether by design or by accident the question marks turned into exclamation marks when the R5 was announced.
 People piled onto waiting lists to own it, and I excitedly added my name to the list as well.

 As of now I am shooting exclusively with the EOS R5 and I have no qualms about it.
 It is a great camera.
 And if I’m being honest, I’ve grown into liking the EOS R and EOS RP as well.
 I’m really enjoying photography with the RF system.